-- Participating in client surveys as directed by the NIST QMS. - Hosting or participating with the annual meeting of the Council on Ionizing Radiation Measurements and Standards (CIRMS) as an independent, non-profit council that draws together experts involved in all aspects of ionizing radiation to discuss, review, and assess developments and needs in this field.
-CIRMS draws upon expertise from government and national laboratories, agencies, and departments from the academic community and from industry, to issue reports on national needs in ionizing radiation measurements and standards. - Hosting workshops on topics relating to its services and activities as needed. - Actively participating in organizations that prepare documentary standards relating to RPD services. - Periodic peer review by the National Academy of Sciences Board of Assessment. - Contracting for economic assessment studies of its services. - Permitting external audits of the RPD Quality Management System by qualified reviewers.
+- Participating in client surveys as directed by the NIST QMS. - Hosting or participating in the annual meeting of the Council on Ionizing Radiation Measurements and Standards (CIRMS) as an independent, non-profit council that draws together experts involved in all aspects of ionizing radiation to discuss, review, and assess developments and needs in this field.
+CIRMS draws upon expertise from government and national laboratories, agencies, and departments from the academic community and from industry, to issue reports on national needs in ionizing radiation measurements and standards. - Hosting workshops on topics relating to its services and activities as needed. - Actively participating in organizations that prepare documentary standards relating to RPD services.

-Version Date Author Approval Pages Filename 7.6 12/16/24 СМО AKT 30 of 36 RPDQMIIv760
+Version Date Author Approval Pages Filename 7.7 03/05/25 CMO/LLP/ AKT AKT 29 of 36 RPDQMIIv770